mbrown101/GettingandCleaningData/CodeBook.md

 		~/R/UCI HAR Dataset/UCI HAR Dataset/activity_labels.txt;

 - Assign column names:
+-
 		Set colnames() of the x_test and x_train using the features.txt Set colnames() of the subject_train.txt and subject_test.txt R objects to 'subject' Set colnames() of the x_test and x_train R objects to 'act.index'

-- Merge each training and test data set into one data set cbind() the test objects cbind() the train objects rbind() the test and training objects to form entire data set
+- Merge each training and test data set into one data set:

+		cbind() the test objects
+		cbind() the train objects
+		rbind() the test and training objects to form entire data set